danixidev/danixidev/README.md

 Hi, I’m @danixidev

-I program in languages like Java, Kotlin, Python, PHP, Swift and Javascript
+I program in languages like C, C++, Kotlin, Python, Swift and Javascript